Alphonsus J. Donlon: New York

 Immediately following his presidency of Georgetown, Donlon was slated to go to Boston as pastor of St. Mary's Church.
 He is also recorded as teaching at Brooklyn College from 1918 to 1919.
 He then served as a minister at St. Francis Xavier Church in Manhattan from 1919 to 1920, where he was made the prefect of the church.
 He also served as the secretary of Xavier High School in 1920.
 He then transitioned to pastoral work at the same church, which he did until 1923.

 In July 1923, Donlon was appointed a professor of philosophy at Fordham University.

 Death

-Donlon was conducting a retreat at Manhattanville College in Tarrytown, New York, on August 31, 1923, when he suddenly suffered a heart attack at 11 a.m. while leaving the chapel.
+Donlon was conducting a retreat at Manhattanville College in Purchase, New York, on August 31, 1923, when he suddenly suffered a heart attack at 11 a.m. while leaving the chapel.
 After consultation with a doctor, it was intended that he be brought to St. Vincent's Hospital in New York City.
 However, at 11 p.m. on September 3, 1923, he died in the infirmary at Manhattanville.
 He was then buried in the Fordham University Cemetery.